silicon-heaven/shv-doc/src/rpcmethods.md

 |--------|----------|-------------|--------|--------|
 | `chng` | Any      | `ret(void)` | Signal | Read   |

-This is signal and thus it gets emitted on its own and can't be called.
+This is signal, and thus it gets emitted on its own and can't be called.
 It is used when you have desire to get info about value change without polling.
 Note that signal might not be emitted just on value change (that means old value can be same as the new one) and it might not be emitted on some value changes (for